mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Examples:

 	var myFx = new Fx.Tween(element);
-	//transitions the background color of the Element from black to red: myFx.start('background-color', '#000', '#f00');
+	// transitions the background color of the Element from black to red: myFx.start('background-color', '#000', '#f00');
-	//transitions the background color of the Element from its current color to blue: myFx.start('background-color', '#00f');
+	// transitions the background color of the Element from its current color to blue: myFx.start('background-color', '#00f');

 ### Notes: